TrelisResearch/arc-agi-2025/llm_python/README.md

 # ARC-AGI Task Runner

-A comprehensive tool for testing OpenAI-compatible language models on ARC-AGI tasks using the Chat Completions API.
+A streamlined tool for testing OpenAI-compatible language models on ARC-AGI tasks using the Chat Completions API.
 Supports reasoning models (o3, Gemini Flash, Qwen) with all-attempts evaluation, parallel processing, and voting-based selection.
+Results are stored in a local database for analysis.

 ## Key Folders and Files: